Day 12 of 2026 baseball books: Universally accepted abstract daydreaming

 Is it OK to create escapism — a religion of baseball — from a chaotic reality?
 Can it then be bound up and preserved for future generations?

-Admittedly, it took us a couple of stars and stops to get into the murky maneuvering of Coover’s parallel lanes of fiction to get into the flow and out of the confusion.
-We eventually made it safely to the end — and then had our equilibrium blown again.
-We accepted the fact that, even on page 125, Coover gives us the insight that Henry was “thinking that this was sure a helluva thing for a grown man to be doing at dawn on a working day.”
-It could also feel like it was a reflection of “a life misused, an old man playing with a child’s toy; he felt somehow like an adolescent caught masterbating.”
+Admittedly, we had some starts and stops to get into Coover’s parallel lanes of fiction and flow and confusion.
+Making it safely home to the end, our equilibrium was blown again.
+We were relieved to some point that, on page 125, Coover allows that Henry was “thinking that this was sure a helluva thing for a grown man to be doing at dawn on a working day.”
+It could also feel like it was a reflection of “a life misused, an old man playing with a child’s toy; he felt somehow like an adolescent caught masturbating.”

 “(Here) baseball is a fiction inside of fiction, doubly unreal.
 Henry … is a master of ceremonies but he’s helpless to control what these ceremonies unleash … Coover is clear about which world matters more, not just to Henry but inside the ontology of the book.
-The prose overflows with energy in description of the imaginary games, channeling the ghosts of old radio announcers.
-The invented world is drenched in baseball’s weird poetry — the dying quails, the Baltimore chops, the runners left stranded.
-The real world gets a prisoner’s ration of neutral language, prose deliberately drained of blood.
+The prose overflows with energy in description of the imaginary games, channeling the ghosts of old radio announcers. … The real world gets a prisoner’s ration of neutral language, prose deliberately drained of blood.
 It’s a trap, of course …

 “By the end, we watch imaginary characters conduct their own weird ceremonies in some distant future, well after Henry himself presumably died.
 They’re still playing out the consequences of an unfortunate roll of the dice, turning into myth, unable to escape the history of their career set in motion.
 The game, if it is a game, continues without the man who invented it.”

-If only we could get audio of Rod Serling reading those paragraphs, then we’d know for sure we’d just entered “The Twilight Zone” of baseball lit.
+If only we could get an AI Rod Serling to read Marcus’ intro aloud.
+Then we’d know for certain we’d all been allowed a true visit to “The Twilight Zone” of baseball lit.

 How it goes in the scorebook: